y-scope/spider/docs/quick_start.md

 ## Group tasks together

 In real world, running a single task is too simple to be useful.
 Spider lets you bind outputs of tasks as inputs of another task, similar to `std::bind`.
+The first argument of `spider::bind` is the child task.
+The later arguments are either a `spider::Task` or a `spider::TaskGraph`, whose entire outputs are used as part of the inputs to the child task, or a POD or `spider::Data` that is directly used as input.
+Spider requires that the types of `Task` or `TaskGraph` outputs or POD type or `spider::Data` matches the input types of child task.

 Binding the tasks together forms a dependencies among tasks, which is represented by `spider::TaskGraph`. `TaskGraph` can be further bound into more complicated `TaskGraph` by serving as inputs for another task.
 You can run the task using `Driver::run` in the same way as running a single task.

 ```c++
 auto square(spider::Context& context, int x) -> int {